mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 | ------- | ---- | -------- | --- | ---------- |
 | LOS (A) | P    | I        | 6   | P, Special |

-These spells shoot acid at targets, doing immediate damage while also doing Chemical damage and giving hit targets the Corroded status with a rating equal to net effect on the Spellcasting test.
+These spells shoot acid at targets, doing immediate damage while also doing Chemical damage and giving hit targets the Corroded status with a rating equal to NET EFFECT on the Spellcasting test.
 Acid Stream is a single-target spell, Toxic Wave is area effect.

 #### Clout
 (Indirect Combat)